-- 16 This section was developed using fire history data from CAL FIRE's Fire and Resource Assessment - 17 Program (FRAP) (2022a).
-Although the fire history data from CAL FIRE is the most comprehensive digital - 18 record of fire perimeters in California, it has its limitations.
-CAL FIRE states that the earlier data (i.e., prior - 19 to 1950) is subject to significant uncertainty due to poor and inconsistent record keeping.
-In addition, data - 20 for some fires may be missing or have incorrect information.
-This is due to the loss or damage of - 21 historical records as well as inadequate documentation (CAL FIRE 2022a).
-Given the limitations of the - data, our fire history analysis may contain discrepancies. - The fire history dates differ between the charts and the map because the charts contain fire history for 40 - 24 Acres and a surrounding 20-mile buffer.
-The map shows fire history only for the area that is displayed - 25 (i.e., less than the 20-mile buffer).
-It should be noted that the 20-mile buffer captures some of the fires in - the western Sierra, including large fires such as the 2020 Creek Fire.
-These fires strongly influence the - 27 analysis below. - 28 An analysis of 40 Acre's wildland fire history (1923-2021) shows historic fires occurring to the north and - 29 south of the community, within and around the valley floor and foothills (Figure 2.5).
-Historically, fire - 30 events have been relatively constant, with most decades (1963-2003) experiencing six events (Figure - 31 2.6).
-However, there has been a steady increase of fire events, human ignitions, and total acreage - 32 burned per decade over the last 20 years (Figures 2.6, 2.7, 2.8, and 2.10).
-In fact, 94.5% (393,440 acres) - 33 of all acres burned since 1934 have burned in the last two decades (2003-2021) (see Figure 2.8).
-Many - 34 of the fires in the region have unknown causes (which are probably human caused), and human ignitions - 35 have increased substantially in the last two decades. - 36 Most fires occurred within the period of July to September, which is when high temperatures and hot, dry - 37 winds are most frequent (see Figure 2.9) and when live fuel moistures are low and grasses cured out. - 38 This trend coincides with California's fire season, which usually occurs between July and November.
-The - 39 region also experiences a fire season in the winter and spring, with a considerable number of fires - 40 occurring within the period of February to April (see Figure 2.9).
-In addition, fire seasons are increasing in
+This section was developed using fire history data from CAL FIRE's Fire and Resource Assessment Program (CAL FIRE 2022a).
+Although the fire history data from CAL FIRE is the most comprehensive digital record of fire perimeters in California, it has limitations.
+CAL FIRE states that the earlier data (i.e., prior to 1950) is subject to significant uncertainty due to poor and inconsistent record keeping.
+In addition, data for some fires may be missing or have incorrect information.
+This is due to the loss or damage of historical records, as well as inadequate documentation (CAL FIRE 2022a).
+Given the limitations of the data, our fire history analysis may contain discrepancies.

+The fire history dates differ between the charts and the map because the charts contain fire history for 40 Acres and a surrounding 20-mile buffer.
+The map shows fire history only for the area that is displayed (i.e., less than the 20-mile buffer).
+It should be noted that the 20-mile buffer captures some of the fires in the western Sierra Nevada, including large fires such as the 2020 Creek Fire.
+These fires strongly influence the analysis below.

+An analysis of 40 Acre's wildland fire history (1923-2021) shows historic fires occurring to the north and south of the community, within and around the valley floor and foothills (Figure 2.6).
+Historically, fire events have been relatively constant, with most decades (1963-2003) experiencing six events (Figure 2.7).
+However, there has been a steady increase of fire events, human ignitions, and total acreage burned per decade over the last 20 years (Figures 2.7-2.10).
+In fact, 94.5% (393,440 acres) of all acres burned since 1934 have burned in the last two decades (2003-2021) (see Figure 2.9).
+Many of the fires in the region have unknown causes (most likely human caused), and human ignitions have increased substantially in the last two decades.

-- 1 length.
-Climate change acts as a key driver of increased fire season duration due to warmer spring and - 2 summer temperatures, decreased snowpack, and earlier spring snow melt (CAL FIRE 2021a).
+Most fires occurred within the period of July through September, which is when high temperatures and hot, dry winds are most frequent, live fuel moistures are low, and grasses are cured out (see Figure 2.10).
+This trend coincides with California's fire season, which usually occurs between July and November.
+The region also experiences a fire season in the winter and spring, with a considerable number of fires occurring within the period of February through April (see Figure 2.10).
+In addition, fire seasons are increasing in length.
+Climate change acts as a key driver of increased fire season duration due to warmer spring and summer temperatures, decreased snowpack, and earlier spring snow melt (CAL FIRE 2021a).

-Figure 2.5.
+Figure 2.6.
 Historic fire perimeters for 40 Acres from 1923 through 2021.

-Figure 2.6.
+Figure 2.7.
 Decadal wildfire frequency in 40 Acres (and 20-mile buffer) based on fire history data from 1923 through 2021.

-Figure 2.7.
+Figure 2.8.
 Fire size statistics per decade for 40 Acres (and 20-mile buffer) based on fire history data from 1923 through 2021.